richelbilderbeek/PresentationsAboutR/PackageDevelopment/README.md

 Version: 0.1.0
 Author: richel@richelbilderbeek.nl
 Maintainer: Richel Bilderbeek <richel@richelbilderbeek.nl>
 Description: This package does magic.
-It calculates the density of the number 42 in a vector.
-The number 314 counts as two 42's.
-It even checks if the input is valid!
+Doing magic, in detail,
+    is multiplying all values by two, except 42, which should remain 42.
+    Doing magic includes checking if the input is a numeric.
 License: GPL-3
 LazyData: TRUE
+RoxygenNote: 5.0.1
 ```

 When we now press CTRL-SHIFT-E or click 'Check' at the 'Build' tab at the top right,